igorandrejic99/RockPaperScissorsLizardSpock/README.md

 This project is a RESTful API that simulates the game **Rock-Paper-Scissors-Lizard-Spock**.
 The API provides endpoints for retrieving available choices, generating a random choice, and playing a game round against the computer.

+This project was designed as a monolithic application rather than a microservice architecture.
+Given its focus on simulating the Rock-Paper-Scissors-Lizard-Spock game, all functionality—such as retrieving choices, playing game rounds, and generating computer choices, is tightly interdependent and centered on the core game logic.
+A monolithic structure provides clear organization and straightforward maintainability for these features without the added complexity that a microservices approach would introduce.
+Since there are no distinct subdomains requiring separate scalability or independent deployment, the monolithic architecture is seen as an optimal and efficient choice for this application.

 ## Table of Contents
 - [Project Structure](#project-structure)
 - [Features](#features)